klazuka/TTStyleBuilder/README.markdown

 ----------------------
 1. Inherit from UIViewController (or a subclass of UIViewController)
 2. Implement the ValueEditor protocol.
+3. Post a kRefreshStylePreviewNotification whenever you change the property value that your plugin is the editor for.
+This will trigger the style preview refresh.

 Adding New TTStyles and TTShapes
 --------------------------------
 1. Create your subclass.
 2. Expose your instance variables through Objective-C 2.0 properties.
 3. Implement the class factory method -(TTStyle*)prototypicalInstance.
-4. Don't forget to implement initWithCoder: and encodeWithCoder:
+4. Implement initWithCoder: and encodeWithCoder:

 Known Issues
 ============